jphaugla/cockroachCloudTerraform/api/README.md

 | 14         | `concurrent operation running` | A disruption was attempted while another operation was already in progress for the cluster. |

 ---

+Let me know if you want this converted into a publishable README, markdown doc, or PDF, or if you'd like automation added for any of these steps.